njihiat/SQL-Data-Exploration/README.md

-# Road-Accident-Data-Analysis
+# SQL Data Exploration
-This is a personal project where Road Accident Data has been Analyzed and visualized
+This a project on data exploration using SQL.